tamosreddi/orders/documentation/database/database-schema-guide.md

 - `ai_generated`: TRUE if AI created this order from a message
 - `ai_confidence`: AI's confidence level in order extraction (0.0-1.0)
 - `ai_source_message_id`: Which message AI used to create this order
+- `order_session_id`: Links order to the session that created it
+- `is_consolidated`: TRUE if this is the final consolidated order from a session
 - `requires_review`: TRUE if order needs human review before processing
 - `reviewed_by`: User who reviewed the order (if applicable)
 - `reviewed_at`: When the order was reviewed